canonical/operator/README.md

 If you need help, have ideas, or would just like to chat with us, reach out on the Charmhub [Mattermost].

-We also pay attention to the Charmhub [Discourse]
+We also pay attention to the Charmhub [Discourse].

 And of course you can deep dive into the [API reference].